-On that day tell your son, ‘I do this because of what the LORD did for me when I came out of Egypt.’ — Exodus 13:8
+“On that day tell your son, ‘I do this because of what the LORD did for me when I came out of Egypt.’” — Exodus 13:8

 Do you remember what it was like to be a small child?
 Young children are eager to explore the world, to learn and grow.
 Little kids can be angry or sad, with tears running down their precious little faces, and the next moment they are all smiles and sunshine.
 Children know how to live in the moment.
 They don’t worry about where their next meal will come from.
 They fully trust that their mom, dad, or caretaker will see that their needs are met.
 They have simple faith and a love for life.

 A central part of the Passover celebration centers around the verse that commands: “On that day tell your son, ‘I do this because of what the LORD did for me when I came out of Egypt.’”
 This directive instructs us to teach our children the Exodus story every year.
 However, the Jewish sages offer another interpretation; it can also mean, “On that day tell your child – your inner child . . .”

 Rachel Bluwstein Sela, known as Rachel the Poetess, was an Israeli poet who lived in the Holy Land in the early 1900s.
 Though she herself never had children, she wrote this beautiful poem about her observation of children:

 With the sun laughing in the glint of their tears.

-If only we could connect to that childlike innocence that we once possessed!
-And on seder night we can!
+If only we could connect to that childlike innocence that we once possessed.
+And on seder night, we can.
 We can teach our inner child that hope still exists.
 We can remember that no matter how old we are, the rest of our life can be the best of our life.
 We can reconnect to our Creator with simple faith, knowing and believing that all our needs will be met, whatever comes our way.

-Tell your inner child about God’s miraculous redemption and be inspired to trust and pluck “joy like wildflowers” again.
+Tell your inner child about God’s miraculous salvation and be inspired to trust and pluck “joy like wildflowers” again.